 (also refer to DAFF information document included hereunder)

-Milkwood trees such as White Milkwood (Sideroxylon inerme) and a number of other tress species are protected in terms of the Natural Forests Act.
+Milkwood trees such as White Milkwood (Sideroxylon Sideroxylon inerme) and a number of other tress species are protected in terms of the Natural Forests Act.
 The crown of these trees may only be pruned to a maximum of 25% of total tree height as provided by exemption published in Government Gazette no. 773 of 27 August 2007 but topping in not permitted.
 No topping or excessive pruning for sea views is permitted.

 Pruning of milkwood trees from ground level to a minimum height of 1.5m shall be considered to meet the allowable 25% beneath the crown and may be required where the trees provide a potential cover for illegal activities if they are located on erven within the urban areas but, no pruning shall take place where these trees are part of a natural forest i.e. along the coast line, in green belts and proclaimed reserve areas.